aenarete/KiteSimulators.jl/README.md

 copy_bin()
 exit()
 ```
-It is suggested that you now compile a Julia image that contains a compiled version off all the packages.
+It is suggested that you now create a Julia image that contains a compiled version off all the packages.

 On the command line, enter:
 ```bash